 Under the two-class method, basic net income or loss per share attributable to common stockholders is computed by dividing the net income or loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
 Diluted net loss per share attributable to common stockholders adjusts basic net loss per share for the effect of potentially dilutive securities.
-As the Company has reported losses for all periods presented, diluted net loss per common share attributable to common stockholders is the same as basic net loss per common share attributable to common stockholders because all potentially dilutive securities are antidilutive.
+As the Company has reported losses for all periods presented, diluted net loss per common share attributable to common stockholders because all potentially dilutive securities are antidilutive.